Based on reviews from major platforms

 Choose βBusiness Customerβ at checkout for access to this payment method.

 Yes, group bookings are supported.
-Ask about on-site delivery, date availability and team discounts.
+Ask about cohort access and employer invoicing.